-Your feedback
+Your Feedback

-As part of the ongoing commitment to provide positive and enriching services, educational programs and environments for families and children, we welcome and encourage families to raise any feedback or concerns with their nurse, educator or the service Team Leader.
+As part of the ongoing commitment to provide positive and enriching services, educational programs and environments for families and children, we welcome and encourage families to raise any feedback or concerns with their nurse, educator or service Team Leader.

-If you wish to discuss your feedback regarding Long Day Care, Occasional Care and 4-Year-Old Kindergarten in detail, it is recommended that you make an appointment with your child's educator.
+If you wish to discuss your feedback regarding Long Day Care and Kindergarten in detail, it is recommended that you make an appointment with your child's educator.
 Organising a mutually convenient time is important and allows the educator to listen, giving full attention to any discussions.

-At different times during the year you will be offered a chance to participate in more formal discussions about your child's progress.
-Confidentiality is important, therefore under no circumstances are other individual children in the group discussed with a family.
+At different times during the year, you will be offered a chance to participate in more formal discussions about your child's progress.
+Confidentiality is essential, therefore under no circumstances are other individual children in the group discussed with a family.